 Different Types of Drive Indicate a Canine’s Ideal Role

-Of course innate genetics and careful breeding can create conditions ripe for producing dogs with certain types of drive – say, high activity in a sport dog and calm alertness in a personal protection dog.
+Of course, innate genetics and careful breeding can create conditions ripe for producing dogs with certain types of the drive – say, high activity in a sport dog and calm alertness in a personal protection dog.

 Here, don’t think that the sport dog doesn’t have some degree of skill in defense, or that the personal protection dog doesn’t have innate prey instincts.
 These drives do overlap.
 But it is a matter of which drive is the dominant versus recessive drive.

 The dog that naturally defaults to chase-catch-fight-kill will not make a good defense dog because she will be continually jumping the gun, seeing threats where there are none or even making up threats so she can act.
-Conversely, the dog that naturally defaults to watch-listen-stay-alert will not make a good sport dog because he will hold back rather than jump prematurely.
+Conversely, the dog that naturally defaults to watch-listen-stay-alert will not make a good sports dog because he will hold back rather than jumping prematurely.

 A Strong Threshold is an Essential Quality in Both Sport and K-9 Dogs